Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 ### High-Level Design

-- A standard ARS configuration consists of creating an ARS profile and enabling ARS on the designated ports.
+ARS configuration consists of creating an ARS profile and enabling ARS on the designated ports.
 This process also includes activating ARS for nexthop groups (Adaptive Routing) and LAGs (Adaptive Switching).
 At present, configurations are carried out manually via CONFIG_DB, with potential future enhancements to incorporate management through an external controller or routing protocol extensions.
-In order to minimize NHG recreations on network convergence, in case of ARS NHG SAI "set" operation is not supported, ARS NHG configuration will be delayed at the init.

-- New orchagent: ArsOrch responsible for
+- New orchagent is introduced: ArsOrch responsible for
 1. Creating/Updating ARS profile
 2. Enable interfaces for ARS
-3. Enable ARS over nexthop group
+3. Enable ARS over nexthop groups
 4. Allow configuration of path metrics

 - ACL changes<br>
 When a new ACL table is created, SAI needs to receive a list of supported actions which the rules belonging to this table are allowed to use.
-To support the new ARS disable action, the custom table types table schema will be extended with a ARS action attribute - "ARS_ACTION" for the actions attribute field.
+To support the new ARS disable action, the custom table types table schema will be extended with an ARS action attribute - "ARS_ACTION" for the actions attribute field.

+Table interactions:

+1. ARS_PROFILE defines the ARS global configuration parameters.
+ArsOrch uses this to create the ARS SAI profile.

+   Currently, only a single profile is supported.
+If multiple profiles are required, the SAI implementation must also be enhanced to accommodate this functionality.

+2. ARS_INTERFACE holds list of L2 interfaces which are ARS-enabled.

+3. ARS_NEXTHOP_GROUP table used to specify ARS nexthop configuration parameters.
+ArsOrch uses this to create the ARS SAI L3 object.

+4. ARS_PORTCHANNEL table used to specify ARS lag configuration parameters.
+ArsOrch uses this to create the ARS SAI L2 object.

+5. ARS_NEXTHOP_GROUP_PREFIX table specifies which prefixes are used for identifying ARS nexthop group.
+NHG that are pointed by matched prefixes are elligible for ARS.

+6. ARS_NEXTHOP_GROUP_MEMBER table specifies which nexthops are used for identifying ARS nexthop group.
+If number of matched nexthops in NHG, reaches required minimum, that NHG is elligible for ARS.

+    Each nexthop's L2 interface is also check against matching entry in ARS_INTERFACE to prevent add non-ARS-enabled interface to the NHG group.

+To enable ARS over Nexthop Group, we need to identify NHG.
+There are different options for NHG creation.
+Two modes of operation are supported:
+1. NHG created by RouteOrch.
+APPL_DB adds entry to ROUTE_TABLE with explicit set of nexthops.
+This mode uses ARS_NEXTHOP_GROUP_PREFIX separately or with combination with ARS_NEXTHOP_GROUP_MEMBER table.

+2. NHG created by NhgOrch.
+APPL_DB first add entry to NEXTHOP_GROUP and later adds entry to ROUTE_TABLE with reference to previously created NHG.
+This mode uses ARS_NEXTHOP_GROUP_MEMBER table only.

 The diagrams below illustrate the typical sequences for ARS configuration, showcasing key workflows for both Adaptive Routing and Adaptive Switching.